Amandine Beyer/Gli Incogniti

 Violinist

-In a career spanning more than twenty years, Amandine Beyer has given concerts all over the world.
-A sought-after soloist, she has performed at the Philharmonie de Paris, Carnegie Hall in New York, Wigmore Hall in London, Bozar in Brussels, Oji Hall in Tokyo… She is regularly invited as a soloist and Konzertmeister by the Akademie Für Alte Musik, the Arion Orchestra of Montreal, the European Union Baroque Orchestra, the Tafelmusik Baroque Orchestra of Toronto, Les Siècles, Philippe Herreweghe’s Collegium Vocale, Chiara Banchini’s Ensemble 415, the Finnish Baroque Orchestra, the Freiburger Barock Orchester….
+For more than two decades, Amandine Beyer has been giving concerts all over the world.
+A sought-after soloist, she has performed at the Philharmonie de Paris, Carnegie Hall in New York, Wigmore Hall in London, Bozar in Brussels, Oji Hall in Tokyo… She is regularly invited as soloist and Konzertmeister by the Freiburger Barock Orchester, the Akademie Für Alte Musik, the Arion Orchestra of Montreal, the European Union Baroque Orchestra, the Tafelmusik Baroque Orchestra of Toronto, Les Siècles, Chiara Banchini’s Ensemble 415, the Finnish Baroque Orchestra…

 In 2011 Amandine Beyer recorded J.S.
-Bach’s Sonatas & Partita (Zig-Zag Territoires/Outhere Music), which was a huge critical and public success.
-She was then called by the choreographer Anne-Teresa de Keersmaeker (Rosas company) to create the show Partita 2.
-After five performances in the Cour d’Honneur of the Palais des Papes in Avignon, which closed the Festival IN, she embarked on an international tour, giving more than sixty performances throughout the world.
+Bach’s Sonatas & Partita (Zig-Zag Territoires / Outhere Music), which received enormous critical and public success.
+She was then called upon by the choreographer Anne-Teresa de Keersmaeker (Rosas company) to create the show Partita 2.
+After five performances in the Cour d’Honneur of the Palais des Papes in Avignon, which closed the Festival, she embarked on an international tour, giving more than eighty performances throughout the world.

 Facebook